Perfect Greek Coffee

 If you’ve ever wondered what makes coffee in Greece so unique, this article will take you on a flavorful journey through the country’s most beloved brews, their history, and how you can prepare them at home.

-The Role of Coffee in Greek Daily Life
+The Role of Greek Coffee

 Coffee is not just a drink in Greece – it’s a ritual.
 From morning chats at the local kafeneio to long afternoons spent in seaside cafés, coffee brings people together.
 A cup of coffee can last for hours, often accompanied by heated political debates, gossip, or a quiet moment of reflection.